csdurfee/csdurfee.github.io/content/four-years-of-NBA-gambling-stats.md

 The number of dogs and favorites aren't equal because some games have money lines where both sides are negative, say -110, like a traditional bet with a spread of zero.
 There's also a big asymmetry when the odds are long.
 For instance the favorite might be -800 and the underdog is +561.
 That doesn't represent a huge vig, it's just a quirk of how American-style odds work (covered in the book).

 ### Caveats and bootstraps
-There's a bit of a problem with my analysis.
-In the table above, I'm not conveying a sense of the volatility.
+The table above isn't telling the whole story.
+I'm not conveying a sense of the volatility in the rate of return.
 Huge underdogs have a bigger payout when they do win, so the outcomes are going to be a lot more variable than betting the favorites.

--4.65% is the best estimate of the rate of return on huge underdogs, but maybe we just got lucky, or unlucky.
+-4.65% is the best estimate of the rate of return for huge underdogs, but maybe we just got lucky, or unlucky.
 A couple of longshot bets winning or losing could drastically change the overall return rate.

 To test volatility, I used bootstrapping, [previously covered in _one in e_](/one-in-e.html).
 I repeatedly randomly sampled 80% (611/764) of the huge underdog bets and calculated the rate of return on that set.
 Looking at the range of outcomes helps illustrate the variability of these bets.